httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Eager processing of content before the trailer section prevents digest validation, possibly leading to processing of invalid data.

-Not every hashing algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (e.g. see {{?I-D.thomson-http-mice}}).
+Not every hashing algorithm is suitable for use in the trailer section, some may require to preprocess the whole payload before sending a message (e.g., see {{?I-D.thomson-http-mice}}).

 ## Variations Within Content Encoding

 Content coding mechanisms can support different encoding parameters, meaning that the same input content can produce different outputs.
-For example, GZIP supports mulitple compression levels.
-Such encoding parameters are generally not communicated as representation metadata, for instance different compression levels would all use the same "Content-Encoding: gzip" field.
+For example, GZIP supports multiple compression levels.
+Such encoding parameters are generally not communicated as representation metadata.
+For instance, different compression levels would all use the same "Content-Encoding: gzip" field.
 Other examples include where encoding relies on nonces or timestamps, such as the aes128gcm content coding defined in {{?RFC8188}}.

-Since it is possible for there to be variation within content coding, the checksum conveyed by the integrity field cannot be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.
+Since it is possible for there to be variation within content coding, the checksum conveyed by the integrity field cannot be used to provide a proof of integrity "at rest" unless the whole (e.g., encoded) content is persisted.

 ## Algorithm Agility {#sec-agility}